-UNIQUE NUMBER: 48560 TIME, PLACE: T-Th 2:00-3:30 PM, WEL 3.502 INSTRUCTOR: Pawan Kumar - Professor of astrophysics, specializing in exploding stars Office: RLM 17.204, phone: 512-471-3412 Email: pk@astro.as.utexas.edu Hours: Tuesdays 1-2 PM or by appointment TEACHING ASSISTANT: Rodolfo Santana Email: santana@astro.as.utexas Hour: Mondays 11:00 AM - 12:00PM & Wednesdays 11:00 AM-12:00 PM, or by appt.
 This course may be used to fulfill three hours of the natural science and technology, Part I component of the university core curriculum and addresses the following four core objectives established by the Texas Higher Education Coordinating Board: communication skills, critical thinking skills, teamwork, and empirical and quantitative skills.

-GRADES: There will be two hour-long examinations, each counting 25 percent of the final grade.
+GRADES: There will be two 75-min examinations, each counting 25 percent of the final grade.
 Homeworks (roughly one every other week) will carry 20% of the grade.
-The remaining 30% of the grade will be based on about 11, 10 minute quizzes, and twice-a-week mini-quizzes (1-5 minutes long) spread randomly over the entire semester.
+The remaining 30% of the grade will be based on about 10-15, quizzes (10 minutes long) and mini-quizzes (1-5 minutes) spread randomly over the entire semester.
 These quizzes will be closed book & closed internet but you would be allowed to interact with people sitting close to you (however you MUST respect that some people like to work by themselves and you should not disturb them).
-The exams are scheduled for 10/7 and 12/4.
-The exams will be multiple choice.
+The exams are scheduled for 10/13 and 12/3.
+The exams will consist of two parts: part I will be multiple choice questions, and in part II you will be asked to write your answers in a few lines and you would be expected to carry out short calculations.
 There will be no final exam.
 There will be NO makeup exam unless there is a written note from a medial doctor or an appropriate official note from the university.
-Plus/minus grading will be used for the final grade: 59.0 - 63.6 D-, 63.7 - 66.6 D, 66.7 - 69.6 D+, 69.7 -72.6 C-, 72.7 -76.6 C, 76.7 - 79.6 C+, 79.7 - 82.6 B-, 82.7 - 85.6 B, 85.7 - 88.6 B+, 88.7 - 92.0 A-, >92.0 A Bonus Points: You can earn bonus points on HWs by doing extra problems as specified on a couple of home works.
-Class participation (asking and answering questions) can earn you an additional up to 10 points.
-Policy on the use of electronic devices in class: You may use your laptop to take notes.
-However, use of all electronic devices for things unrelated to class/astrophysics is strictly prohibited.
-TAs will randomly monitor compliance with the policy, and you can lose 15% of total grade for each violation.
+Plus/minus grading will be used for the final grade: 59.0 - 63.6 D-, 63.7 - 66.6 D, 66.7 - 69.6 D+, 69.7 - 72.6 C-, 72.7 - 76.6 C, 76.7 - 79.6 C+, 79.7 - 82.6 B-, 82.7 - 85.6 B, 85.7 - 88.6 B+, 88.7 - 92.0 A-, >92.0 A; this is only an approximate guideline - the final grade will be determined by a curve and the numerical grade corresponding to a particular letter grade might be ± 5 given above (as an example an "A" grade might turn out to be >95 instead of >92).

+Bonus Points: You can earn bonus points on HWs by doing extra problems as specified on a couple of home works.
+Class participation (asking and answering questions) can earn you an additional up to 5 points.

+Policy on the use of electronic devices in class: use of all electronic devices is strictly prohibited.
+TAs will regularly monitor compliance with the policy, and you will lose 10% of total grade for each violation.

 COURSE DESCRIPTION: This is a specialized course for non-science majors that will presume some knowledge of the basic astronomical concepts presented in Astronomy 301.
 A working knowledge of basic algebra and scientific notation ("powers of ten") is required, and some familiarity with calculus will be helpful.

 COURSE CONTENT: Origin and Evolution of the Universe.
 Dark matter and dark energy and accelerated expansion of the universe and its ultimate fate.
 Birth, life and death of stars.
 Discussion of neutron stars and black holes and their fiery birth in supernovae & gamma-ray bursts.
 Supermassive black holes at the centers of galaxies.
 Search and detection of planets outside the Solar system.

-TEXT required: Your Cosmic Context: An Introduction to Modern Cosmology, by Todd Duncan and Craig Tyler. published by Pearson Addison-Wesley TEXT suggested:
+TEXT required: Your Cosmic Context: An Introduction to Modern Cosmology, by Todd Duncan and Craig Tyler. published by Pearson Addison-Wesley